anshulsinghh/covid19/README.md

 We hope that our algorithm can be applied to many COVID-19 impacted communities and that it can be used to rapidly test people in order to mitigate the spread of COVID-19.

 ## How to Use the Code
 Simply clone  this GitHub repository.
-The entry file is `script.py`, which can be run using either a virtual environment (which we have as a folder ./env), as a docker environment (in .devcontainer), or locally using requirements.txt.
+The entry file is `script.py`, which can be run using either a virtual environment (which we have as a folder `./env`), as a docker environment (in `.devcontainer`), or locally using `requirements.txt`.